-Biofeedback uses special sensors that allow patients to recognize anxiety states by changes in specific physical functions, such as changes in pulse rate, skin temperatures, and muscle tone.
-Eventually they learn to modify these changes, which in turn helps relieve anxiety.
-While commonly used, there are not many rigorous studies showing that biofeedback helps patients reduce or eliminate their symptoms over the long term.
+Biofeedback uses special sensors that allow people to recognize anxiety states by changes in specific physical functions, such as changes in pulse rate, skin temperatures, and muscle tone.
+Eventually, people feel like they can control these changes, which in turn helps relieve anxiety.
+While commonly used, there are not many rigorous studies showing that biofeedback helps people reduce or eliminate their symptoms over the long term.

-With TFCBT, patients are taught stress management skills.
-The therapist helps the patient develop a narrative (verbal, written, or artistic) about the traumatic event.
-Patients may be exposed to reminders about the trauma and are taught how to cope with future reminders.
-Through the process, the patient learns how to reprocess their thoughts, feelings, and behaviors.
+With TFCBT, people are taught stress management skills.
+The therapist helps the person develop a narrative (verbal, written, or artistic) about the traumatic event.
+People may be exposed to reminders about the trauma and are taught how to cope with future reminders.
+Through the process, the person learns how to reprocess their thoughts, feelings, and behaviors.

-With EMDR, the patient focuses on remembering the traumatic experience while visually following the rhythmic movement of the therapist's fingers.
-The patient recounts to the therapist what memories have been provoked during the exercise.
-EMDR may help patients recall details and sensations that they had blocked out.
-Through this breakthrough, patients learn how to regain emotional control.
+With EMDR, the person focuses on remembering the traumatic experience while visually following the rhythmic movement of the therapist's fingers.
+The person recounts to the therapist what memories have been provoked during the exercise.
+EMDR may help people recall details and sensations that they had blocked out.
+Through this breakthrough, people learn how to regain emotional control.

 Researchers are investigating other forms of treatment for PTSD including yoga, acupuncture, and animal-assisted therapy.

-Some patients use aromatherapy as a relaxation aid.
+Some people use aromatherapy as a relaxation aid, although there is no clear evidence that it works.
 Aromatherapy is in general safe, but some plant extracts in these formulas have been linked to skin allergies.

 There is no evidence supporting the efficacy of valerian, St. John's wort, or passionflower for treatment of anxiety.
 The herbal remedy kava has been associated with liver problems and should not be used.
 Kava can also interact dangerously with medications that are metabolized by the liver.